Mass media in Honduras: Music

-There is a wiki page for music:

-A smithsonian collection of folk songs from Honduras is given here:
+The Smithsonian collection of folk songs from Honduras is given here:

 Print media

 Newspapers

 All major metropolitan areas have their own local newspapers, for example the Newspapers in San Pedro Sula and Tegucigalpa.

 Magazines

-Honduras has various monthly newsmagazines, including Hablemos Claro, Cromos, Diez, Click, Estilo, Amiga, and Hablemos Claro Financiera.
+Honduras has various monthly news magazines including Hablemos Claro, Cromos, Diez, Click, Estilo, Amiga and Hablemos Claro Financiera.

-There are also specialized magazines that serve the diverse interests and hobbies of the Honduran people, there are also some magazines published by professional organizations for their members, such as Revista Medica Hondureña.
+There are also specialized magazines that serve the diverse interests and hobbies of the Honduran people.
+There are also some magazines published by professional organizations for their members, such as Revista Medica Hondureña.

 Internet

-The Internet has provided a means for newspapers and other media organizations to deliver news and the means to look up old news.
+The Internet has provided a means for newspapers and other media organizations to deliver news and look up old news.
 Some organizations allow their archives to be freely browsed.